ismo-karkkainen/diagrammatron/README.md

 is actually available.
 See classes Defaults, SizeEstimation, and Render.
 You can access the template via "$render.defaults.template" when needed.

-Default template produces a SVG file.
+Example template produces a SVG file.
 Node "label" is used and if an "url" is present, then the node text becomes a link.
+Note that the fields that a template uses are arbitrary, so you can use anything you like in your own templates.
+A "fill" is used as node fill color, default is "#ffffff".

 ## diagrammatron-template